Whether you’re a beginner or just in need of a refresh, follow our logo design tips and tricks to help you make really

 2. Use empty space to keep your logo design clean

 Coco Chanel once said, “Before you leave the house, look in the mirror and take one thing off”.
-The same thing applies with design.
+The same thing applies to design.

 You want to make sure people can read your logo from a distance, or when it’s really small – keeping it “clean” (designer speak for “lots of blank space”) will achieve this.
-Here we can see how Savant Yoga have utilized blank space to invoke a feeling of calmness.
+Here we can see how Savant Yoga has utilized blank space to invoke a feeling of calmness.

-This logo for a photography businesses takes minimalism to a new level, and creates a camera icon out of two brackets and the letter “o”.
+This logo for a photography business takes minimalism to a new level, and creates a camera icon out of two brackets and the letter “o”.
 This logo proves that you don’t always need a whole bunch of colors or symbols to create a great logo.

 3. Use shapes to think inside the box

 Shapes are a really great way to make your logo stand out.
 For this logo for a law firm, we put the firm’s name inside boxes to achieve a professional look.

 Shapes with interesting gradients or textures can be used to push your design to the next level.
-Here, FX Technology Co. have used a blue to yellow gradient to achieve a really sleek look.
+Here, FX Technology Co. has used a blue to yellow gradient to achieve a really sleek look.
 They’ve used a laptop icon inside the circle, but this could easily be changed to a bunch of flowers, a wine glass, or a stack of weights depending on your business.

 4. Imagine your logo in situ

 Boy, wouldn’t this logo look great on a coffee cup!
-When designing your logo try make sure you think about its intended uses – are you looking to use it on a uniform, or will it just be for your website design?
+When designing your logo try to make sure you think about its intended uses – are you looking to use it on a uniform, or will it just be for your website design?
 You can use a Mock Up Generator to see how your logo will look in situ.